 The Permittee shall, by the 15th of March following each complete or partial calendar year of operation, file with the Commission an annual report detailing findings of its annual audit of ABPP practices.
 The annual report shall include summarized and raw data of bird and bat fatalities and injuries and shall include bird and bat fatality estimates for the project using agreed upon estimators from the prior calendar year.
 The annual report shall also identify any deficiencies or recommended changes in the operation of the project or in the ABPP to reduce avian and bat fatalities and shall provide a schedule for implementing the corrective or modified actions.
-The Permittee shall provide a copy of the report to the DNR and to the UUSFWS at the time of filing with the Commission.
+The Permittee shall provide a copy of the report to the Minnesota Department of Natural Resources, the Department of Commerce, and to the U.S. Fish and Wildlife Service (FWS) at the time of filing with the Commission.